 In verse 2, the account states, “And the Angel of the Lord appeared to him in a flame of fire from the midst of a bush.
 So he looked, and behold, the bush was burning with fire, but the bush was not consumed.”
 Then, in verse 4, it states, “So when the Lord saw that he turned aside to look, God called to him from the midst of the bush and said, “Moses, Moses!”“

-While one might be inclined to believe that this is indicative that there was a switch from the Angel of the Lord and the Lord God, we must remember that there are other points where the Angel of the Lord is called “God” (Genesis 16), and even where He calls Himself “God” (Genesis 22, 31).
-Given the claims of divinity, it’s safe to infer that the Lord here is the Angel of the Lord.
+While one might believe that this is an indication that there was a switch from the Angel of the Lord to the Lord God, we must remember that there are other points where the Angel of the Lord is called “God” (Genesis 16), and even where He calls Himself “God” (Genesis 22, 31).
+Given the claims of divinity, it’s safe to infer that the Lord referred to here is the Angel of the Lord.